WordPress as Persistent Memory for AI Agents

 Reading Memory via WP-CLI

-Agents with shell access can read files directly:
+Agents with shell access can use the agent command for structured access:

 bash